 This mix will spoil within a few hours, so get it on the walls ASAP.

-Also, don’t worry about the sour smell.
+Also, don’t worry about the sour paint smell.
 That’ll go once the paint has dried.
 PROMISE!